ePages-de/restdocs-api-spec/README.md

 }
 ```

-Just like you are used to do with Spring REST Docs we can also describe request fields, response fields, path variables, parameters, headers, and links.
+Just like with Spring REST Docs we can also describe request fields, response fields, path variables, parameters, headers, and links.
 Furthermore you can add a text description and a summary for your resource.
 The extension also discovers `JWT` tokens in the `Authorization` header and will document the required scopes from it.